 Documentary | USA 2009 | private | 43:12 min

 Ninety-eight percent of Madagascar’s mammals, including the rare silky sifaka lemurs, exist nowhere else on Earth.
 Because of their white fur, and their amazing ability to fly through the forest, silky sifaka lemurs are called ‘angels of the forest.’
 But silkies are one of the world’s top 25 most endangered primates.
 If silky sifaka lemurs were to disappear from Madagascar, then they would disappear from our world.
 International scientists and local Malagasy conservationists are fighting for the survival of this exceptional species and its irreplaceable habitat.

 This documentation reveals that in some remote communities in Madagascar, it is taboo to have twins, resulting in parents abandoning their newly born babies in the world’s only children’s homes set up to look after twins.
-Reporter Kiki King and Director David visit Madagascar, where the dead make the rules and a set of taboos, handed down from long-dead ancestors, controls what you eat, when you work and every aspect of how you live and behave.
+Reporter Kiki King and Director David visit Madagascar, where the dead make the rules and a set of taboos, handed down from long-dead ancestors, controls what you eat, when you work, and every aspect of how you live and behave.
 No one is sure how the taboo against twins arose and that they are ‘not considered proper human beings’.
-Cecile for example gave birth to twins, when one died at birth she and husband Adreobert were so afraid of the taboo that they gave up their surviving daughter.
+Cecile, for example, gave birth to twins, when one died at birth she and her husband Adreobert were so afraid of the taboo that they gave up their surviving daughter.